EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 (ii) Train a CNN model by implementing the optimal hyperparameters; and (iii) Deploy the trained CNN models on the actual observational data to derive the output spectroscopic parameters.

+The implications and scientific outcomes from the trained CNN models and this package are under revision for The Astrophysical Journal under the title *TelescopeML – II: Convolutional Neural Networks for Predicting Brown Dwarf Atmospheric Parameters*.